Seed Starting

 In 3-5 days, depending on the temperature and preparation, your seed should begin to sprout with a small root protruding from the pointed end.
 At this time you should have your pot and growing medium ready to receive the newly sprouted seed.
 Poke a hole in the growing medium and carefully place the seed in the hole, insuring that the root is not pressed into the medium and that the top of the seed is about ½" below the surface.
 Gently pack the medium around the seed with a fork until the hole is filled in to the surface of the medium.
 Now place the pot in either a warm sunny spot or back in your germination box until the seedling breaks ground.
 Try to maintain the 85 degree temperature day and night.

 After your seedling breaks ground, if your using a germination box, remove the pot and place in a sunny window.
 A fluorescent light placed a few inches above the pot will help your seedling ‘green-up’ faster and prevent the stem from getting ‘leggy’.
 Short and stumpy is better than tall and lanky.
-Many times the seedling will have some difficulty in shedding the seed coat.
-You can very carefully slide this seed coat off the seed leaves if it doesn’t come off by itself a couple days after breaking ground but use extreme caution in doing so.

 Continue to keep the soil moist but not wet, pumpkins don’t like wet feet.
 Once your plant is about 5 days old you should notice the first true leaf forming between the seed leaves.
 When this leaf grows to about 2" across it and the weather is cooperating, your ready to set your seedling in the ground inside the coldframe you erected earlier.
 Place the seedling in the ground up to the bottoms of the seed leaves, insuring that the first true leaf, the one in the middle, is facing opposite the way you want your main vine to run.
 This is not to say that your plant may not cooperate and begin to vine the wrong way, but 9 times out of 10 it works.